Indyandie/learning-rust/easiest-rust/docs/14-generics.md

 ## Rules

-- A defined _generic type_ that's used multiple times within the same function in the same call must used the same types.
+- A defined _generic type_ that's used multiple times within the same function in the same call must use the same type.
-- Different _generic types_ within a function can used the same or different types.
+- Different _generic types_ within a function can use the same or different types.